R2lv/Floodgates/README.md

 ```
 ##Recommendations
 Consider enabling a swap file to ensure your processes are not killed by the system if you were to receive many requests from differing UIDs.

+## Methods
+### addDrop
+`addDrop($drops = 1)`
+Increases the drop count in the bucket.
+In real terms this mean it decrements the remaining requests possible in the current window of time.
+#### returns
+`boolean` - `true` when the UID has enough remaining requests to fulfil this request, `false` when the request should be rejected due to exceeding the rate limit